sdasda7777/ScheduleBlock/README.md

 #### 1.1.5 (upcoming)
 - TODO: Improve effectivity by parsing records in RecordStorage only on load and on change
 - TODO: Clean up the translations
-- TODO: When import fails, return reason why
+- TODO: When import of settings fails, return reason why
 - TODO: Begin transition to new websites data location (load data from both "websites" and "ScheduleBlock_Websites", but save only to "ScheduleBlock_Websites")
 - TODO: Export language, check frequency and background color along with records
 - TODO: Add settings option to wipe all data (or at least to explore it in more detail)